YunoHost-Apps/opentracker_ynh/README.md

 If you don't have YunoHost, please consult [the guide](https://yunohost.org/#/install) to learn how to install it.*

 ## Overview
 OpenTracker is a open and free bittorrent tracker project.
-It aims for minimal resource usage and is intended to run at your wlan router.
-Currently it is deployed as an open and free tracker instance.
-Read our free and open tracker blog and announce your torrents there (but do not hesitate to setup your own free trackers!).
+It aims for minimal resource usage.

 **Shipped version:** 1.0